-My boys’ 4-year-old cousin had spent the night, and at 6:30 AM she whispered in my ear, “Um, Valentina, can we make the pancakes now?”
-(Actually, that was her second question.
-First she wanted to know if I could paint her nails.)
+My boys’ 4-year-old cousin had spent the night, and at 6:30 AM she came into my room and whispered in my ear, “Um, Valentina, can we make the pancakes now?”
+Actually, that was her second question.
+First she wanted to know if I could paint her nails.
+Really!

-She’s quite cute and charming, so of course, I got right up, and the day began somewhat wildly with Buckwheat Banana Pancakes.Later the day became peaceful while I made this incredible fig preserves recipe.
+She’s quite cute and charming, so of course, I got right up, and the day began somewhat wildly with Buckwheat Banana Pancakes.Later the day became peaceful while I made this incredible recipe for Vanilla Fig Preserves.
 The fresh green figs were so beautiful, and the vanilla was so aromatic — I knew it would be lovely.
-It was.
+And it was.

-Or spread them on a piece of toast for breakfast to have with your coffee.
+Unique preserves recipes like this one are super tasty spread on a toast, with a little melted butter, for breakfast to have with your coffee.
 And you can spread the preserves on toast for a snack while you’re working on something else on the kitchen . . . like Lavender Rosemary Grilled Rib-Eye Steak for dinner.
 (Yum!)

-I’m building up to a super yummy, weekend brunch menu this week — these preserves are just the beginning!
+I’m building up to a super yummy, weekend brunch menu this week — these vanilla fige preserves are just the beginning!

-- 1 pound green Kadota or purple (Black Mission) figs
+- 1 pound green (Kadota, or purple Black Missions

 - 1/2 cup water

 Wash the figs, cut them in half, and place them in a medium-sized saucepan.
 Add the water, vanilla extract, balsamic vinegar and sugar.